 Conclusion

 The proposed library might be a good start for a common framework in AhG11.
 As for development of new tools in VTM or ECM, ad-hoc library changes would be needed.
 For example, as different new layer types are needed, adaptation of the library would be needed.
 Custom vectorization would also be needed if a particular NN uses particular layer options not yet optimized.

+Patent rights declaration(s)

+InterDigital does not have any current or pending patent rights relating to the technology described in this contribution.